 Compensation in a Medical Malpractice Case

 Like most people, you seek out medical care to maintain or restore your health.
-It can be frustrating and stressful when the care you receive causes your health to worsen or decline.
-When your lost test results lead to misdiagnosis, missed diagnoses, or delays in treatment, you might have the basis of a medical malpractice insurance claim or lawsuit.
+However, it can be frustrating and stressful when the care you receive causes your health to worsen or decline.

 The damages you may be able to recover in a medical malpractice claim could include: